Imagine beginning a new life in a whole new world.

 Season 2 returns to a thriving Jamestown, but the status quo will soon be disrupted by birth, death and broken marriages.
 The settlers find themselves at the heart of adventure once more as new romantic connections are made, desires repressed, and even the purest of loves will be tested.
 The power of politics will impact the whole community, as the battle for supremacy continues.

-Download the PBS app to watch both seasons of “Jamestown on your own schedule via Arizona PBS Passport.
-Season 2 is available beginning Nov.
-21.
+Download the PBS app to watch both seasons of “Jamestown” on your own schedule via Arizona PBS Passport.